InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Results and Analysis

 The average results across 16 datasets are illustrated in Tab.\ref{tab:compatible}.
 It is obvious that with \textit{InferLog}, the performance of current log parsers has been significantly enhanced.
 Specifically, for DivLog, the performance improvement is the most pronounced, the reason is that a large batch of queries have brought performance bottlenecks to the LLM inference system.
 Through PAIR and configuration optimization by \textit{InferLog}, the latency is reduced from 22.89s to 6.43s, marking a 71.90\% decrease, while the throughput improvement is 301.83\%.
-For LILAC and LogBatcher, which eliminate redundant LLM queries and focus on parsing unseen logs, the average number of log parsing queries to the LLM is reduced by $\sim$23$\times$.
-Nonetheless, \textit{InferLog} still achieves a performance improvement of 50.17\% and 49.94\% in latency reduction and 66.07\% and 78.31\% in throughput increase for LILAC and LogBatcher, respectively.
-The reason is that there are still reusable KV cache in the common instruction and ICL examples among different log parsing requests, so \textit{InferLog} effectively boosts prefix cache hit rates and optimizes inference performance. \textit{\textbf{Overall, InferLog can improve the efficiency of LLM-based log parsers and is compatible with existing techniques that aim to reduce LLM invocation times.}}
+For LILAC and LogBatcher, they eliminate redundant LLM queries and focus on parsing unseen logs, the average number of log parsing queries to the LLM is reduced by $\sim$23$\times$.
+Nonetheless, \textit{InferLog} still achieves a performance improvement of 50.17\% and 49.94\% in latency reduction and 66.07\% and 78.31\% in throughput increase for LILAC and LogBatcher, respectively. \textit{\textbf{Overall, InferLog can improve the efficiency of LLM-based log parsers and is compatible with existing techniques that aim to reduce numbers of LLM invocation.}}